indigo-dc/synergy-doc/doc/admin.md

 ```

 ### Adjust nova notifications
-Make sure that nova notifications are enanbled.
+Make sure that nova notifications are enabled.
 On the controller and compute nodes add the following attributes in the _nova.conf_ file and then restart the nova services:

 ```
 notify_on_state_change = vm_state